-Rabbits have six teeth at the front of their mouth as well as twenty two 'cheek' teeth at the back of the mouth.
-Their front teeth are further broken down into the four main ones (two upper and two lower) that are called incisors and the two small thin teeth behind the upper incisors that are referred to as peg teeth.
-All rabbit teeth grow continuously through-out their life and the incisors generally continue to grow at around 3-4 mm a week.
-We commonly see issues with incisor malocclusion (incisors not lining up correctly), particularly in rabbits that have a short face such as mini-lops or Netherland dwarfs.
+Rabbits have six teeth at the front of their mouth and

+twenty-two 'cheek' teeth at the back of the mouth.
+Their front teeth are further broken down into the four main ones (two upper and two lower) called incisors, and the two small thin teeth behind the upper incisors referred to as peg teeth.

+All rabbit teeth grow continuously throughout their lives, and the incisors generally continue to grow at around 3-4 mm a week, therefore, it is important to keep a close eye on your rabbits' teeth.
+If you notice signs of misalignment or overgrowth, get in touch with your veterinary team.